-Annual mammography and MRI, and at times at 6 months duration, is needed for women with BRCA gene mutations, strong family history for breast cancer, and prior chest radiation therapy.
+Annual mammography and MRI, and at times at 6 months duration, is needed for women with BRCA gene mutations, strong family history of breast cancer, and prior chest radiation therapy.

 Patients’ history – personal as well as family is important to be assessed periodically by the health care providers.
 This should include risk factors, prior biopsies, and their results, radiation exposure, as well as a family history of breast cancer.
 The identification of women who will benefit from genetic counseling is essential.
 The Gail model is used to assess and stratify high-risk women.

 Breast self-awareness is promoted according to new studies.
-Breast self-awareness being different from breast self-examination by appearance and feel of the woman’s breasts and ability to notice any change in the breasts and reporting to the primary health care provider rather than a regular and systematic way to examine breasts as in self-examination.
+Breast self-awareness is guided by the appearance and feel of the woman’s breasts and the ability to notice any change in the breasts and report to the primary health care provider; however, in breast self-examination a regular and systematic way to examine breasts as in self-examination.

-Screening methods like mammography are most effective when targeting screening strategies are used, keeping age into considerations and other criteria like hormonal exposure, family history, and other risk factors like radiation, obesity, and genetics.
+Screening methods like mammography are most effective when targeted screening strategies are used, keeping age into considerations and other criteria like hormonal exposure, family history, and risk factors like radiation, obesity, and genetics.

 Magnetic resonance imaging (MRI) is done by injection of intravenous contrast material, which increases the ability to delineate the normal breast from abnormal lesions.

 The mammography screening method is not accurate.
 Data suggests that it can be less sensitive in detecting cancer in mammographically dense breast tissue.
 Mammography may lead to false-negative results leading to missing cancer when it is present.